Dicast3/SoraSauce/README.md

 ## Description
-my personal list of sources for Sora/Sulfur
+My personal list of sources for Sora/Sulfur

+Here are sources made by me and other developers.
+They were copied and pasted to archive them as study templates.
+These external sources do not work, they need to be modified to do so, so I included the link that goes back to the original author's page.

 ## Source development status